thekevinbrown/react-native-schemes-manager/README.md

 And of course you can run all 3 easily if you'd prefer:

 - `react-native-schemes-manager all`: Runs all the scripts above.

+If your Xcode project is in a non-standard directory, you could run all three parts of the package using:

+- `react-native-schemes-manager all --ios-project-dir=iOS`

 The best way to give yourself a manual trigger for this is add to your `package.json` scripts section like so: